rahdian-abdi/kairos/README.md

 - **Remote Code Execution**

 ## Log Update
 - Version 1.0.0 (7/14/2024) Refactor and can add cURL list file for multiple scan.
-Must be one line and separated by line
+Must be separated by line with every API in one-line format

 ## Requirements